How Atomic Watches Stay in Sync

 What is an Atomic Watch?

-For example:
+For instance:

 They utilize embedded quartz oscillators for daily operations and periodically synchronize with authoritative sources to correct any drift.
 This synchronization process ensures reliable and traceable time for a wide variety of use cases: navigation, sports, scientific work, aviation, military coordination, and even aesthetics.